Get the Most from Your Nintendo 3DS

 - 1From your 3DS home screen, press "System Settings" on the touchscreen.Advertisement

-- 2This will open up a new menu.On the touch screen, open up "Nintendo Network ID Settings".Advertisement
+- 2On the touch screen, open up "Nintendo Network ID Settings".This will open up a new menu.Advertisement

 Apps, Apps, Apps!